Design Technology Curriculum Statement

 As part of their work with food technology part of DT, pupils are taught how to cook and apply the principles of nutrition and healthy eating.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life as well as giving them the freedom to express themselves through the love of food.

-DT is taught as an individual subject as well as being incorporated into other curriculum lessons, as pupils acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
+Design and Technology is taught as an individual subject as well as being incorporated into other curriculum lessons, as pupils acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.

 Glenmead’s DT curriculum helps pupils to begin to make an essential contribution to the creativity, culture, wealth and well-being of Great Barr, Birmingham, the UK and beyond.